dereneaton/ipyrad/docs/API.rst

 The ipyrad API
 ===============
-The API_ (application program interface) for ipyrad_ is a way of directly accessing the nuts and bolts of ipyrad_ using Python_, and in particular we have written it to work interactively in IPython_.
+The API (application program interface) for ipyrad is a way of directly accessing the nuts and bolts of ipyrad using Python.
 This has a number of advantages over the CLI_ (command line interface) in that there is greater flexibility for creating highly complex branching assemblies, or for applying ipyrad_ in a